 The Lake Powell Pipeline would increase risk for other Colorado River water users

 Some state and local leaders argue that the Lake Powell Pipeline would develop Utah’s Colorado River “allocation.”
 But the reality is that allocations in the Upper Basin states are not fixed in stone, and are declining over time.
 Collectively, the states tapping into the Colorado River demand more than it can actually provide.

-Moreover, the Trump administration’s move to fast-track the project comes at a particularly sensitive time for the Colorado River.
+Moreover, current consideration of the pipeline comes at a particularly sensitive time for the Colorado River.
 The move could potentially impact water rights all across the Colorado River Basin and greatly complicate the multi-state effort to prevent devastating shortfalls in Lake Powell and Lake Mead.
+Pipeline diversions will make it more likely that hydropower generated by Lake Powell will decrease, and put other water users across the Colorado River Basin at risk.
 The Colorado River is an overstressed and shared resource, and given the predictions that the river will continue to be over-allocated and stressed by increasingly dry conditions, the Basin states need to manage it thoughtfully and collaboratively to ensure there is enough water for everyone into the future.